Rhodes-CS-Department/comp241-sp23/project2/index.md

 ## Getting Started

-Download the starter code from the assignment page on Canvas.
+Download the starter code [here](code.zip).
 Thes zip file will unzip into a `src` folder.
 You should copy the contents of this `src` folder exactly into the `src` folder in a new IntelliJ project.

 **Read all of this project description before beginning!**